lanru2001/eks-nodejs-argocd-poc/README.md

 # For this installation, we use the demo configuration profile.
 It’s selected to have a good set of defaults for testing, but there are other profiles for production or performance testing
 istioctl install --set profile=demo -y

-# Add a namespace label to instruct Istio to automatically inject Envoy sidecar proxies when you deploy your application later
-kubectl label namespace argocd  istio-injection=enabled

 ```
 # Deploy istio Gateway and Virtualservice